Anchor regression: heterogeneous data meets causality: Appendix

 We want to show that every backdoor path from $X$ to $Y$ is blocked given the empty set.
 If we can show this, by the Backdoor-Criterion \citep{Pearl2009}, due to linearity, $b^1$ is equal to the causal effect $\partial_{x} \mathbb{E}[Y|do(X=x)]$.
 As we showed that $b^1=b^0$, this would imply the claim of the theorem.
 Hence it suffices to show that every backdoor path from $X$ to $Y$ is blocked given the empty set.\\ \textbf{Step 1:} First, we note that no descendant of $Y$ can be in $X$.
 We will prove this by contradiction.
 Choose $k$ such that $X_k$ is a descendant of $Y$ and maximal in the sense that no other $X_{k'}$, $k' \neq k$ is a descendant of $Y$ and an ancestor of $X_k$.
 By construction, there exists a directed path $ X_k \leftarrow \ldots \leftarrow Y$ such that the nodes on this path do not lie in $X$.
-The nodes on this path do also not lie in $A$ as $A$ is exogeneous.
+The nodes on this path do also not lie in $A$ as $A$ is d-separated of $Y$ given $X$.
 By assumption there exists a $k'$ such that $A_{k'} \rightarrow X_k$.
 Hence there exists a path $A_{k'} \rightarrow X_k \leftarrow \ldots \leftarrow Y$ that is open given $X$.
 Hence $A$ is not d-separated of $Y$ given $X$, contradiction. \\ \textbf{Step 2:} Assume there exists a backdoor path from $X$ to $Y$ that is open given the empty set.
 As the path from $X$ to $Y$ is open given the empty set, it cannot contain a collider.
 Let this path starts at $X_k$.\\ We have shown that the path does not contain a collider, and by Step~1, $X_k$ is not a descendant of $Y$.
 As the backdoor path is open given the empty set, it must be of the form $X_k \leftarrow ... \leftarrow Z \rightarrow \ldots \rightarrow Y$ and the nodes on the path do not lie in $X$.
-If there is a node on the path that lies in $A$, then due to exogeneity of $A$, $Z$ must also lie in $A$.
-Then there exists a directed path $Z \rightarrow \ldots \rightarrow Y$ and all nodes on this path do not lie in $X$.
-But we showed that $A$ is d-separated of $Y$ given $X$, contradiction!
+No node of the path lies in $A$ as we showed that $A$ is d-separated of $Y$ given $X$.
 To sum it up, we can assume that no node on the path lies in $A$ or $X$.
 However, we assumed that there exists $k'$ such that $A_{k'} \rightarrow X_k$.
 This gives us a path $A_{k'} \rightarrow X_k \leftarrow \ldots \leftarrow Z \rightarrow \ldots \rightarrow Y$ from $A_{k'}$ to $Y$ that is open given $X$.
 Contradiction!
 Hence, every backdoor path from $X$ to $Y$ is blocked given the empty set.
 By the Backdoor-Criterion \citep{Pearl2009}, due to linearity, $b^1$ is equal to the causal effect $\partial_{x} \mathbb{E}[Y|do(X=x)]$.
 As we showed that $b^1=b^0$, the claim of the theorem follows. \end{proof}